JeremySpradlin/JeremySpradlin.github.io/_posts/2020-06-23-Mars_Weather.md

 <iframe style="border-width:0" src="https://charts.sharpdesigndigital.com/jeremy-avg_month_temps.html" width="1000" height="500"> </iframe>

 As we can see, temperature fluctuations are almost what we would expect in any given year here on Earth, at least in our northern hemisphere, with the coldest months being the first few months of the Martian year, or after the Northward Equinox, and the warmest months being in the Southward equinox period.
 Months can be difficult ot work with as a measurement of time with Mars, as the months there can very in length much greater than they do here.
 The shortest month is about 46 Sols, while the longest is about 67.
-It was mentioned that Curiosity landed in the Gale Crater, which is located on Mar's equator, so we can expect that these temperatures are much warmer than they would be at lattitudes further north or south. <mark>Below we can see temperature ranges as they appear throughout an average year.</mark>
+It was mentioned that Curiosity landed in the Gale Crater, which is located on Mar's equator, so we can expect that these temperatures are much warmer than they would be at lattitudes further north or south.

-### Insert Annual Average Temp Range Graph (If completed on time)

 ## Pressure So Low You Can Feel It